openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-configuration.md

 reclaimPolicy: Delete          ## Reclaim policy can be specified here.
 It also accepts Retain
 ```

-See [here](../design/lvm/storageclass-parameters/reclaim_policy.md) for more details about recalim policy.
+See [here](../design/lvm/storageclass-parameters/reclaim_policy.md) for more details about the reclaim policy.

 ### StorageClass with Custom Node Labels